codesyntax/Products.Bitakora/README.txt

 You will have two extra products:

- - Squishblog: Fully featured blog product for Zope.
+ - Bitakora: Fully featured blog product for Zope.
 With ideas of Squishdot and COREBlog.

- - SquishblogCommunity: A way for having a blog community based on Squishblog.
+ - BitakoraCommunity: A way for having a blog community based on Bitakora.

-Squishblog Features
+Bitakora Features

  - All templates and scripts are in the File System.